Elton John briefly hospitalized after fall in France

-A bit of a medical scare for Sir Elton John who finally signed off from touring.
+(KTLA) – Sir Elton John had a bit of a medical scare this week.

-The Farewell Yellow Brick Road Tour lasted, with a pandemic interruption, for five years.

-Now off the road and relaxing at his Villa in the South of France, the 76-year-old had a slip and fall at his French home on Sunday.
+After finally signing off from touring and now relaxing at his Villa in the South of France, the 76-year-old slipped and fell Sunday at his French home.

 According to BBC News, the “Candle in the Wind” singer was treated for “minor injuries” at the Princess Grace Hospital Center in Monaco.